zhiqwang/yolort/docs/source/yolov5.rst

-Modules and utils of YOLOv5
+Modules and utils for YOLOv5
 ===========================

 .. automodule:: yolort.v5